ndegheselle/blog.degheselle.fr/_posts/WIP/WIP-get-gud.md

 Also give leads on how to start a new project or how to work on / improve existing code.

-# How to write nice code
+## It's no good if nobody can read it

-Making sure that other peoples can understand the code and it's flow easily.
+Making sure that other peoples can understand the code and its flow easily.
 How you can achieve that  :
 - Use standard, from you team or global standards
 - Naming so that code make sense syntaxically in it's context (you can read the code as a somewhat correct sentence)